Lilla-Kavecsanszki/downwarddog/README.md

 ### F02 Hero Image and Overlay Text

 Underneath the navbar, the Home page features a very relevant photo of a woman doing yoga with a dog next to her.
-There is also a text overlay on top of the image, displaying the name of the website and the business, and also gives a clear idea of its purpose too.
+There is also a text overlay on top of the image, displaying the name of the website and the business, and also gives a clear idea of its purpose.

 ![Hero Image and Text](README_docs/images/hero_feature.png "hero_image&text")